hawx/img/README.md

 # img

 A collection of image manipulation tools.
 Each tool takes an input file from standard input, this needs to be in PNG, JPEG or GIF format.
-Every tool outputs a PNG file, regardless of input type, to standard output.
+They output the resulting image (by default in PNG format) to standard output.

 This was tested and built with the latest version of Go.
 Install to `$GOPATH/bin` with,